 LORI ANTOUNIAN, Orchestra Conductor and Choir Director, begins her musical journey with piano and voice, at a very young age.
 Born and raised in a musicians’ family, Lori Antounian found her vocation in the same path.
-She graduated in music, voice and classical piano from Vanier College in June 2006.
-She continued her studies in classical piano and choir direction at Concordia University, where she obtained her Bachelor “with distinction” in June 2009.
-During her studies, she received two scholarships, The Garnet Menger Scholarship (November 2007) and The Robert Ball Memorial Scholarship (November 2008).
-Lori Antounian was the student of many local greats such as Gregory Chaverdian for piano, Maestro Christopher Jackson for choir direction and Maestro Raffi Armenian for Orchestra conducting.
+She graduated in music, voice and classical piano from Vanier College.
+She continued her studies in classical piano and choir direction at Concordia University, where she obtained her Bachelor “with distinction”.
+During her studies, she received two scholarships, The Garnet Menger Scholarship and The Robert Ball Memorial Scholarship.
+Lori Antounian was the student of many local greats such as Gregory Chaverdian for piano, Maestro Christopher Jackson for choir direction and Maestros Jean-François Rivest and Raffi Armenian for Orchestra conducting.
 Lori Antounian has obtained her Orchestral Conducting degree from the Montreal Music Conservatory, under the supervision of Maestro Raffi Armenian.

 Lori Antounian has a broad repertoire encompassing classical, contemporary and folkloric music through symphonic and chamber orchestras and choirs.